-The Gastro-Intestinal Focus Group has established a comprehensive collaboration between basic scientists, clinician scientists, academic clinicians from CCRCB and the Belfast Health and Social Care Trust (BHSCT), pathologists, bioinformaticians and medicinal chemists.
+The Gastro-Intestinal Focus Group has established a comprehensive collaboration between basic and translational scientists, clinician scientists, clinical academics, epidemiologists, oncologists, surgeons, pathologists, bio-informaticians and medicinal chemists from CCRCB, CII, School of Pharmacy and CPH in QUB and the Belfast Health and Social Care Trust (BHSCT).
 It addresses a number of important clinical problems, both in the early and advanced disease settings.

 The main activity in this focus area is on colorectal cancer.
-Traditionally a basic/translational group, its major goals and achievements to date are the identification of novel targets, in particular for specific molecular subtypes (eg: mutant Kras and mutant Braf), the identification of biomarkers for response to chemotherapy and novel targeted agents and the implementation of both research approaches into novel adaptive clinical trial designs.
-This significant activity has extended into the clinical research (clinical trials) arena, by leading one of the first early phase, European wide and multicentric clinical trials based on science generated by the group, and supported by European funds to the tune of several million pounds.
+This has built on the foundation of a basic/translational research group in CCRCB and an early and late phase clinical trials group in the clinical Cancer Centre, which have come together closely over the last few years.
+Scientifically, its major goals and achievements to date are the identification of novel targets, in particular for specific molecular subtypes of colorectal cancer (eg: mutant p53, Kras and Braf), and the identification of biomarkers of response to chemotherapy and targeted agents.
+Moreover, it is the ultimate goal of the focus group to translate this research into the clinical trials arena.
+For example, GI Focus Group members (Van Schaeybroeck, Lawler, Johnston, Salto-Tellez, Wilson) are leading Mercuric, one of the first early phase, European-wide, multi-Centre clinical trials based on science generated by the group and which is supported by European Union funds.